syncfusion-content/angular-docs/angular/Grid/Overview.md

 ---
 title:  Grid widget for Syncfusion Essential Angular-2
-description: Learn here more about Overview in Syncfusion Essential Angular Grid Control, its elements, and more
+description: Learn here more about Overview support in Syncfusion Essential Angular Grid Control, its elements, and more
 platform: Angular
 control: Grid
 documentation: ug